lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 and potentially “DESC DC2 Data Release Note” (`arXiv:2101.04855 <https://arxiv.org/abs/2101.04855>`_) if you used the Object or Truth-Match tables, which are presented in that release note.

 **Consider extending co-authorship or acknowledgments to DP0 delegates whose work you used, or who have helped you, as appropriate.**
-Delegates are encouraged to openly share their DP0-related work and/or code during :ref:`Delegate-Homepage-DP0-Delegate-Assemblies`, via the `Community Forum <https://community.lsst.org/>`_, within :ref:`Delegate-Homepage-Working-Groups`, and in the shared GitHub repository `delegate-contributions-dp01 <https://github.com/rubin-dp0/delegate-contributions-dp01>`_.
+Delegates are encouraged to openly share their DP0-related work and/or code during :ref:`Delegate-Homepage-DP0-Delegate-Assemblies`, via the `Community Forum <https://community.lsst.org/>`_, and in the shared GitHub repository `delegate-contributions-dp02 <https://github.com/rubin-dp0/delegate-contributions-dp02>`_.
 This is intended to facilitate collaboration, which requires proper acknowledgments.
 For example, if you use another delegate’s Jupyter Notebook as a starting point for your Notebook, give credit to that person at the top of your Notebook.
 If another delegate’s work contributed to your DP0-related publication, consider including an acknowledgment, citing their relevant publications, and/or extending co-authorship, as appropriate.